My Liberty Sweetheart Block of the Month

 The quilt includes 64 blocks: For the first 8 months you will receive materials for 5 blocks, and for the last 4 months you will receive materials for 6 blocks.

 You will receive the acrylic templates and pattern in the first month of subscription.
+Remember to keep your pattern and temples for the whole program.

 You'll also get access to our brand new Queen of Fabric Block of the Month Facebook Group!
 This will be a group of our lovely BOM subscribers and a place where you can share photos and stories of your QoF BOM journeys and ask questions.